alkem-io/website/content/en/about-vacancy/vacancy-communications-intern/5-bottom.md

     padding: ["20px", "0", "20px", "0"]
 ---

- Are you interested in the position?
-Please send your CV and show us your creativity and motivation in an attached accompanying letter to hr@alkem.io.
+ <i>Are you interested in the position?
+Please send your CV and show us your creativity and motivation in an attached accompanying letter to <b>hr@alkem.io</b></i>

 Notes: